rdehaan/KRR-course-2020/README.md

 1. [Examples](#examples)
 1. [Homework assignments](#homework-assignments)

+---

 ## Topics

-In the course, we will study the following topics.
-Here is a short overview of the different topics, together with pointers to reading material.
+Here is a short overview of the different topics that we will cover in the course, together with pointers to reading material.

 ### (A) Problem solving & search